 Ninety percent of Argentines are practicing Roman Catholics.
 While only some of the religion's holidays are observed nationally, you'll likely find that a number of regions or towns shut down for their own celebrations.
 So, always check with your team, or the organization, before scheduling meetings or setting deadlines.

 Carnival is one of the most popular festivals in the world, and the rituals practiced during it date back thousands of years.
 The Argentine government allows two days for these celebrations, but you'll likely find that many businesses close down for several days before and after.
 People come from around the world to celebrate Carnival in Buenos Aires, which means that you can expect restaurants, streets and public transportation to be extremely busy.
 It's best to avoid arranging any appointments around this time.

 Getting the Best From Your Team

-Argentines often have a serious, even sober, manner with people they don't know well, especially compared with attitudes in other South American cultures such as Brazil.
-Calling someone or something "not serious" is considered an accusation, so take a highly professional manner with your people until you get to know their personalities.
+Argentines often have a serious, even sober, manner with people they don't know well, especially compared with attitudes in other South American countries, such as Brazil.
+Calling someone or something "not serious" is considered an accusation, so take a highly professional manner with your people until you get to know them.